-The first example shows that 10-digit dialed numbers that has a destination domain of "avayalab.com" uses route policy to Avaya SBCE as defined in Section Error!
-Reference source not found..
+The first example shows a 3 to 10-digit dialed numbers, which starts with 3 digits show in capture below, that has a destination domain of "avayalab.com" uses route policy to Avaya SBCE as defined in Section 6.6.

-The second example shows that inbound 10-digit numbers that start with 512 to domain "avayalab.com" uses route policy to Communication Manager as defined in Section Error!
-Reference source not found..
-These are the DID numbers assigned to the enterprise by One Source.
+The second example shows that inbound 10-digit numbers that start with 5148 to domain "avayalab.com" uses route policy to Communication Manager as defined in Section 6.6.
+These are the DID numbers assigned to the enterprise by Fibrenoire.